waltercostamb/features_pipeline/README.md

 sbatch scripts/snakemake.sbatch
 ```

-If you are not using the draco cluster, you should adapt *snakemake.sbatch* to your cluster.
+If you are not using the draco cluster, you should adapt *scripts/snakemake.sbatch* to your cluster.
 Most importantly, change the conda activation command lines.
 For installation of snakemake, consult: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html.

 ## Expected output